pR0Ps/PhotoFloat/README.md

 ## Optional: Deployment Makefiles

 Both the scanner and the webpage have a `make deploy` target, and the scanner has a `make scan` target, to automatically deploy assets to a remote server and run the scanner.
-For use, customize deployment-config.mk in the root of the project, and carefully read the `Makefiles` to learn what's happening.
+For use, customize `deployment-config.mk` in the root of the project, and carefully read the `Makefile`s to learn what's happening.

 ## Mailing List & Suggestions